cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 * **Adarah feels lonely** and tells her husband what he can do to make her feel loved--but it just doesn't seem to work!
 Why?
 And what CAN she do to improve her marriage?
 I think you will enjoy the lively dialogue between Fabrice, Helen and myself and see us struggling and making some mistakes, too, when we try to model more effective responses based on the Five Secrets of Effective Communication!
 We also stress, once again, the importance of Interpersonal Decision-Making any time you run into a conflict with a friend, colleague, or loved one.

-For more information on healing troubled relationships, you can read my book, **[Podcast #65](https://www.amazon.com/Feeling-Good-Together-Troubled-Relationships/dp/0767920821"> Feeling Good Together</a>,** which is available as a paperback on Amazon.
-In addition, you can listen to our previous podcasts on the <a href= "https://feelinggood.com/wp-content/uploads/2017/04/the-five-secrets-v-1.pdf"> Five Secrets of Effective Communication,</a> beginning with <a href="https://feelinggood.com/2017/12/04/065-five-secrets-training-enjoy-greater-intimacy/) (Enjoy Greater Intimacy) and several of the podcasts that follow.
+For more information on healing troubled relationships, you can read my book, [Feeling Good Together](https://www.amazon.com/Feeling-Good-Together-Troubled-Relationships/dp/0767920821), which is available as a paperback on Amazon.
+In addition, you can listen to our previous podcasts on the [Five Secrets of Effective Communication](https://feelinggood.com/wp-content/uploads/2017/04/the-five-secrets-v-1.pdf), beginning with **[Podcast #65](https://feelinggood.com/2017/12/04/065-five-secrets-training-enjoy-greater-intimacy/) (Enjoy Greater Intimacy) and several of the podcasts that follow.

 Mon, 17 Sep 2018 08:00:00 +0000

-### 107: Interview of Dr. Taylor Chesney — Secrets of TEAM-CBT with Kids
+## 107: Interview of Dr. Taylor Chesney — Secrets of TEAM-CBT with Kids

 [rss](http://feelinggood.libsyn.com/107-interview-of-dr-taylor-chesney-secrets-of-team-cbt-with-kids)

 Fabrice and David are pleased to chat with Dr. Taylor Chesney who is an expert in the treatment of children and teenagers with TEAM-CBT.
 Taylor was a member of Dr. Burns’ Tuesday group at Stanford and his Sunday hiking group for two years before returning to her home in New York in 2014.
 She opened the Feeling Good Institute NYC, where she and her colleagues offer individual and intensive treatment as well as training for mental health professionals (in person and online).
 Today she reveals the inside scoop on how to use TEAM-CBT with children and teenagers, and their parents.

 Mon, 24 Sep 2018 08:00:00 +0000

-### 108: Do You Have a "Self?"
+## 108: Do You Have a "Self?"

 [rss](http://feelinggood.libsyn.com/108-do-you-have-a-self)

 David emphasizes that there are two issues.
 First, can your “self” be validly judged as not good enough, as inferior or even worthless?
 Or, can your “self” be validly judged as more worthwhile, or even superior?
 And is it really true that some people are more worthwhile, or less worthwhile, than others?
 Do more worthwhile, or less worthwhile human beings exist?

 Second, do we even have a “self?”

 Fabrice talks about the history of the concept of ego.
 For example, Freud divided the human mind into three parts: the id, ego and superego.
 Do these really exist as “things,” or are they just concepts, or metaphors for talking about the mind?
 When you try to think about the “ego” or the “self” as a thing, that’s when you get in trouble.

 David argues that if you believe that someone people are “more worthwhile” or “less worthwhile,” you’d have to define what a of worthwhile human being is.

 Mon, 01 Oct 2018 08:00:00 +0000

-### 109: David's Top 10 Techniques
+## 109: David's Top 10 Techniques

 [rss](http://feelinggood.libsyn.com/109-davids-top-10-techniques)

 A podcast listener asked about what techniques David is the most proud of.
 We briefly discuss each one on today’s podcast.
 So here they are!

 * **The list of Ten Cognitive Distortions**
 * **The Disarming Technique and Law of Opposites**